 An ‘informal’ creditors arrangement

-If you have one or more debts and do not feel you can pay immediately, talk to us.
-We may be able to help with an informal TCS creditors arrangement.
-TCS will assist you with an informal / private agreement between you and your creditors.
+If you have three or more debts and do not feel you can pay immediately, talk to us.
+TCS may be able to assist you with an informal / private agreement between you and your creditors.
 We administer the arrangement, communicate with and seek the approval of your creditors and distribute the proceeds in a fair and equitable way.
 This is often the most simple and cost effective way of dealing with multiple debts.

 A successful creditors arrangement will not always be possible.
 We believe, however, that in many cases, investigating an informal arrangement is a good place to start.
 Importantly it does not involve going further into debt to solve the problem.